 Malnutrition is rampant among the children and families of the Eduardo Jaramillo, San Jacinto and Nazacota Puento schools in the rural area of Cotacachi County in Ecuador.
 A total of 508 children ages 3 to 16 years old do not currently receive breakfast, and only one small meal of crackers and a watery flour beverage provided by the government.
 Both schools have available land which can be developed into an agricultural program to feed the children and their families

 By establishing rotational gardens and small animal breeding programs on the land adjoining the school, the children, teachers, and parents will learn how to raise food to provide themselves with nutritional and balanced diets.
 They will also receive education about nutrition, garden & animal care to make the impact long-lasting.
 The improved nutrition will lead to enhanced cognitive abilities and more consistent school attendance because of less sick days.

 Potential Long Term Impact

 Once established, the program will benefit children and their families year after year.
-The establishment of the land for raising food, and the training provided by experienced personnel will continue long after the project is implemented as the teachers, children, and families, teach one another what they have learned in their own communities.
-Thus, establishing this program one time will benefit multiple generations of school children, their families, and the surrounding communities.
+The establishment of the land for raising food, and the training provided by experienced personnel will continue long after the project is implemented.
+The teachers, children, and families will teach neighbors what they have learned and have employable skills for the future.
+This program will benefit multiple generations of school children, their families, and the surrounding communities.